CartoDB/documentation/app/content/angular/getting-started.md

 <div echarts [options]="chartOptions" class="bar-chart"></div>
 ```

 We set the chart height in the component styles definition file and then we are ready to add the charting code to the component class.
 The chart is updated automatically with every viewstate change.
-In order to do that, the `MapService` is injected in the component constructor and the component subscribes to the map service `onViewStateChange` event in the `ngOnInit` handler.
+In order to achieve this, the `MapService` is injected in the component constructor and the component subscribes to the map service `onViewStateChange` event in the `ngOnInit` handler.
 When this event is fired, we retrieve the stores layer features in the current viewport and update the chart:

 ```typescript
 ngOnInit() {